remoteintech/remote-jobs/company-profiles/applaudo.md

 ## How to apply

-If you want to join our team, check our remote positions here bit.ly/3yz4YLc We also have a Trainee Program that is a full time paid 3-months program, that prepares the software development skills of our candidates, you can apply here bit.ly/3xWZrNf
+If you want to join our team, check our remote positions [here](https://bit.ly/3yz4YLc) We also have a Trainee Program that is a full time paid 3-months program, that prepares the software development skills of our candidates, you can apply [here](https://bit.ly/3xWZrNf)